 I turned to my favourite Middle Eastern cookbook author for inspiration, aka Ottolenghi, and based my recipe on his from the book ‘Jerusalem’.
 I added onion, mushroom and spinach to my version, which I don’t think is at all traditional but it worked really well.
 All of those blended happily with the sauce and are a perfect partner to an egg.
 This recipe is easy to adapt to your own taste by adding whatever you like and have on hand.
 Aubergines, zucchini and potatoes would be fabulous.

-Shukshuka originates in Tunisia, but is a popular dish served all over Israel.
+Shakshuka originates in Tunisia but is a popular dish served all over Israel.
 I guess it was designed to be eaten for breakfast or lunch but it was wonderful for supper too.

 - 1 ½ t ground cumin

 - 5 large ripe tomatoes 800g – or 2 x 400g tins of chopped peeled tomatoes

 - salt and pepper

 - a small handful of cilantro/coriander roughly chopped

 - Heat the olive oil in a frying pan and cook the onion until softened, about 4 – 5 minutes.